bedroom

 4. Forest Green Retreat with Natural Wood

 Emphasize the organic feel by pairing forest green walls with natural wood furniture in light oak or walnut.
-The warmth of wood balances the depth of green and prevents the room from feeling too dark.
 Linen bedding in ivory, soft gray, or sage green creates a natural, layered palette that feels restful and sophisticated.
 Add plants with dark foliage to reinforce the connection to nature, and choose light fixtures in natural materials like rattan or unfinished brass.

 • Choose a green with slightly warm undertones rather than cool blue-green

-• Layer different textures—linen, wool, wood—to add visual interest to the monochromatic scheme
+• Layer different textures — linen, wool, wood — to add visual interest within the monochromatic scheme

 • Avoid bright white trim; cream or off-white is softer and more cohesive